 Return to your Intego software and select Continue to activate your application.

-If for some reason you are unable to press the Allow button or do not see the option please try ALL of the following:
+If you are running macOS 10.15 or lower, and you are unable to press the Allow button or do not see the option please try ALL of the following:

 Restart Your Mac